stahta01/cmoc/doc/cmoc-manual.markdown

 no code refers explicitly to the contents of prepostmain.asm.

-### Multiple definitions

-Because of the way the linker works, there is no error message when the same function or global variable is defined with external linkage by two modules.
-Only a warning is issued.
-Such a warning should be viewed as an error and the duplication should be resolved.

-For similar reasons, warnings will be issued when two modules define static functions or globals with the same name, e.g., `static int n;`.
-Such warnings may be safely ignored, because the symbols are static, thus not exported, and will not actually clash.

-These ambiguous diagnostic messages may be fixed by future versions of CMOC and LWTOOLS.

 ### Specifying code and data addresses

 In a modular program, the address at which code and data must be